ukoloff/win-ca/README.md

     + `pem` folder inside `win-ca` module itself
     + `.local/win-ca/pem` folder inside user's profile

-  Certificates will be stored to the folder in two formats:
+  Certificates will be stored into the folder in two formats:
-    + Each certificate as text file with special file name (mimics behavour of [OpenSSL]'s `c_rehash` utility) - suitable for `SSL_CERT_DIR`
+    + Each certificate as separate text file with special file name (mimics behavour of [OpenSSL]'s `c_rehash` utility) - suitable for `SSL_CERT_DIR`
     + All certificates in single `roots.pem` file -